swei5/michigan_notes/EECS-484/9 NoSQL.md

 <dbname>.<collectionname>.insert(<object>)
 ```

 Which is equivalent to `SQL INSERT`.
-Andrewdeorio

 ```javascript
 <dbname>.<collectionname>.find(<predicate>)